kjartako/PhD_thesis_template/README.md

 # PhD_thesis_template
-LaTeX template for PhD thesis at the University of Stavanger
+LaTeX template for PhD thesis at the University of Stavanger.

+See this [blog post](https://www.kjartako.no/post/phd-thesis-template/) for more information.